STAT545-UBC/STAT545-UBC-original-website/git03_rstudio-meet-git.md

 No joy?

-  * If you installed git via GitHub for Windows, it is possible the git executable is really well hidden.
-Get our help or install Git another way.

   * I've seen this help: With your Project open, go to `Tools > Project Options...`.
 If available, click on "Git/SVN" and select "Git" in the Version control system dropdown menu.
 Answer "yes" to the "Confirm New Git Repository" pop up.
 Answer "yes" to the "Confirm Restart RStudio" pop up.

+  * If you installed git via GitHub for Windows, it is possible the git executable is really well hidden.
+Get our help or install Git another way.

+  * Your `PATH` is probably not set up correctly and/or you should re-install Git and control/notice where it's going.
+Read more in [troubleshooting](git66_rstudio-git-github-hell.html).

   * Get our help.

 Go back to the [index for the all the Git stuff](git00_index.html).